 Dividing France and Spain, the Basque region is known for their vast produce choices, including six different varieties of peppers.

-Although my recipe does not include these exotic peppers, I wanted a recipe which would stimulate our sense of smell, taste and sight.
+Although my recipe does not include these exotic peppers, I wanted a recipe which would stimulate my sense of smell, taste and sight.

-America’s Test Kitchen developed an Eggs Piperade recipe, which suggests cooking the vegetables separate from the eggs; a method which prevents the eggs from being stringy and wet.
+It suggests cooking the vegetables separate from the eggs; a method that prevents the eggs from being stringy and wet.

 The peppers are able to retain their natural sweetness and evaporate their liquid away.

 Although you could use any pepper you like in my recipe, I chose green and red bell peppers for not only their mild flavor but also their color.

 Cut open frozen hash browns and place all of them in a large, FREEZER safe zip lock bag.

 Close zip lock bag.
 While lying on a strong surface, use the flat side of a meat tenderizer mallet to break up the potato chunks.

 Open zip lock back and put 2 cups in a bowl.